ele-ben/functions-experiments/ReadMe.md

 Since we start with an even number of positions, transitions between positions will necessary be odd, so that it will not be possible to have n-1 repetitions = n-1 switches, thus we aim to make this delta equal to 1, so that the output will have either a N-1 rep more, or a N-1 switch more.
 The aim was to rely on an algorithm that doesn't blindly generate random sequences, but rather generates a single sequence and then adjusts it.
 It start with a sequence of 0 and 1, where number of 0 = number of 1 and shuffles it.
 This leads to a sequence of 0s and 1s randomly ordered.Then, the algorithm counts N-1 repetitions and switches and decide whether the imbalance is greater than 1.
 If so, then it will either reduces switches or repetitions accordingly.
 The rationale is to change positions of some 0s and 1s to quasi-balance the number of repetitions and switches.
-Since exchanging elements implies changes in 4 transitions (the one before and the one after each of the 2 swapped element), the algorithm reasons in terms of triplets where the to-be-excahnged elements stand in the middle of such triplets.
+Since exchanging elements implies changes in 4 transitions (the one before and the one after each of the 2 swapped element), the algorithm reasons in terms of triplets where the to-be-exchanged elements stand in the middle of such triplets.
 This allows to control what happens when an element is changed, given the kind of triplet it belongs to.
 Thus, the algorithm searches the random sequence for some specific pairs of triplets and it swaps its middle elements.
 The algorithm looks for a certain triplet and the second triplet of the pair is defined according to the features of the first.
 According to whether there's an excess or repetitions or switches, the first of the wanted-triplets belongs to a certain set of all the possible triplets.
 Given the direction of the imbalance and the just-found first triplet, the second of the wanted-triplets belongs to a certain set of all the possible triplets.
 For example, in a sequence where number of repetitions is greater than switches, the sequence will be searched for triples belonging to the set {111.
 000}.
 If 111 is found, the second triplet must belong to {100, 001}.
 If 100 is found, the middle elements are swapped and 111 becomes 101 and 100 becomes 110.
 Placing a 0 within 111 leads to repetitions reduced by 2 and switches increased by 2 (since this a 0-sum situation, thus for each repetition less, there's also a switch more).
 In the second triplet instead, nothing changes in terms of number of switches and repetition.
 If the firs triplet found is 000 then the second triplet must belong to {110, 011}.
 The output will be 010 and, e.g., 100.
 When switches are greater than repetition, the desired triplets change, but the rationale is identical.
 How these triplets should be can be derived reading the code and the written-in comments.
 Thus, as commented above, for each successful exchange of middle elements, the balance of switches and repetitions goes up pr down by 4.
 From this observation and from the size of the starting imbalance between switches and repetitions, it can be derived how many pairs should be found and manipulated as describes above.
 Specifically, this number is equal to: = ((|"N-1 rep" - "N-1 sw"| - 2) / 4) + 1, that is the absolute value of the starting difference of rep and sw, minus 2, divided into 4 and taking only the integer part, plus 1.
 The (absolute) difference can only be odd, because the transitions are odd, thus either repetitions are odd or sw are odd and the difference between an odd and an even number is always odd.
 Thus, the aim is to drive such odd difference to a difference of either 1 or -1 by steps of size 4.
 When the difference is 1, the sequence is already balanced; when it is 3, 1 round is needed (to drive it to -1), same when difference is 5 (to drive it into 1); when difference is 7, 2 rounds are needed (to drive it to -1), same when is 9 (to drive it to 1).
 Thus starting from 3 (the formula is used only when difference is greater than 1), number of rounds is the same each two numbers (3 and 5, 7 and 9, ...) from this the "- 2" in the formula.
-The division by 4 is due to the steps of length 4 commented above, while the + 1 serves to convert the floor division into a celing division.
+The division by 4 is due to the steps of length 4 commented above, while the + 1 serves to convert the floor division into a ceiling division.
 The success of the algorithm only depends on whether the desired triplets can be found.
 Indeed, with smaller lengths, like 10 trials instead of 96, failure rate is definitely higher.
 In order to make sure that the output is eventually obtained, the algorithm is allowed to cycle maxCounter number of times.
 Namely, if it cannot find the needed triplets, it will restart from a newly randomized sequence of 0s and 1s.
-The algorithm is very fast, thus it is probably best pratice to allow maxCounter to be = 10.
+The algorithm is very fast, thus it is probably best practice to allow maxCounter to be = 10.
 It will never reach that value, but were it to happen, the whole process will take 3.5 x 10e(-3) seconds.
 *Performance*: with length = 96 and only 1 attempt allowed, it never failed in 100K tests.
 It runs 1k loops in 1 second.